Arcthesia/ArcCreate/CONTRIBUTING.md

 The codebase is setup so that NativeAudio will only be included when building for Android and iOS, and also if the [scripting define symbol](https://docs.unity3d.com/2019.4/Documentation/Manual/PlatformDependentCompilation.html) `USE_NATIVE_AUDIO` is defined.
 Therefore, if you don't have the asset yourself, everything should still function normally.

-If you own NativeAudio and would like to use it in your own project, first import and move the plugin to `Assets/Plugins/Native Audio`, be careful not to overwrite any file (especially `E7.NativeAudio.asmdef.meta`).
+If you own NativeAudio and would like to use it in the editor to test things out locally, first import and move the plugin to `Assets/Plugins/Native Audio`, be careful not to overwrite any file (especially `E7.NativeAudio.asmdef.meta`).
 Then create the file `Assets/csc.rsp` and write `-define:USE_NATIVE_AUDIO` in the file, save it and then reimport any script in the Unity Editor.

 ### Optimization guidelines